 - The jury may also award up to two Special Mentions, the nature of which will be clearly defined

-- The Crystal Globe Jury cannot award more than two prizes to the same film.
+- The Grand jury cannot award more than two prizes to the same film.

 Awards for films in the East of the West Competition